Drake median real estate price is $258,618, which is more expensive than 61.1% of the neighborhoods in Iowa and 30.3% of the neighborhoods in the U.S.

-The average rental price in Drake is currently $1,179, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 57.9% of Iowa neighborhoods.
+The average rental price in Drake is currently $1,386, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 76.2% of the neighborhoods in Iowa.

 Drake is an urban neighborhood (based on population density) located in Des Moines, Iowa.

-Drake real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Drake real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Drake neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Des Moines, the Drake neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.